 1) Sentients of any race within the Ascendancy are Citizens.

-2) Chiss and non-Chiss that have an allegiance, citizenship or membership outside of the Ascendancy to a neutral or friendly individual or organisation, are granted Dual Citizenship.
+2) Chiss and non-Chiss that have an allegiance, citizenship or membership outside of the Ascendancy to a neutral or friendly individual or organisation, may be granted Dual Citizenship.

 3) Chiss affiliated with enemy groups are considered Expatriates